awongCM/star-wars-hall-of-fame-react/README.md

 - Add pagination components for characters/planets/movies etc
 - ~~Make data saving capabilities to be persistent~~
 - ~~Handle multi asynchronous requests logic~~
+- To decide whether I should use JSX instead of js moving forth